 MASTER OF TABLES (MoT)

-New Diamond level is to be introduced to check knowledge
+New Diamond level has been introduced to check knowledge

 and the use of times tables facts in a problem solving context.